vikasprajapat2/Demo/README.md

 # Demo
-This is git &amp; github for classs
+This is git &amp; github for class.